ps5-payload-dev/ftpsrv/README.md

 The FTP server accepts connection on port 2121.

 ## Features
-Client software that has been testing include gFTP, Filezilla, curl, and Thunar.
+Client software that has been tested include gFTP, Filezilla, curl, and Thunar.
 The payload supports a couple of custom SITE commands specifically for the PS4 and PS5 (executed without prepending SITE).
 In particular:
  - KILL - kill the FTP server.
  - MTRW - remount /system and /system_ex with write permissions.

-When ftpsrv.elf is running on a PS4, segments contained within SELF files (i.e., ELF files with potentially encrypted segments), some encrypted data is decrypted on the fly.
-To disable this behaviour and transer the encrypted SELF file in its original form, issue the SITE command SELF (without the SITE prefix) before starting the transfer.
+ - SELF - toggle on-the-fly SELF to ELF decryption (enabled by default).

 Note: the SELF command operates on induvidual connections.

 ## Building for the PS4
 Assuming you have the [ps4-payload-sdk][sdk-ps4] installed on a POSIX machine,